U.S. Soccer Proposes Extending Men's College Soccer Across the Full Academic Year

 - Preseason would begin in August

-- Matches would be primarily played on weekends
+- Matches would be played primarily on weekends

 - The national championship would take place in May, avoiding overlap with other college tournaments